F-Bafti/F-Bafti.github.io/_posts/2025-11-13-Lets-build-GPT.md

 When input is tensor([18, 47, 56, 57, 58,  1, 15, 47]), the target is: 58

 ```
- This is super useful because we want the transformer to be able to see input as small as only one character to whatever we choose as a block size.
+This approach allows the transformer to see input sequences ranging from a single character up to the full block size.

  ## Batching
- Now we need to generate batches of input becasue we are not going to send the whole text at once to the transformer.
-We define a function to get the batch as the following:
+We also generate batches of input because we cannot feed the entire dataset at once.
+Here’s a function to get a batch:

 ```
 batch_size = 4 # how many independent sequence will be process in parallel?